kuroji-fusky/pacopanda-drawing-stats/README.md

 ## Project structure

-This project is a [**monorepo**](https://monorepo.tools/#what-is-a-monorepo), it uses Yarn workspace to install and manage dependencies in each subdirectory.
+This project is a [**monorepo**](https://monorepo.tools/#what-is-a-monorepo), it uses Yarn workspaces to install and manage dependencies in each subdirectory.

 - `.github` - CI Workflow stuff such as type-checking, linting, etc.
 - `apps`